-- Click Tools > Add Spectrum Overlays. - 2.
-Choose whether to Add Files or Add Folder - 3.
+- Click Tools > Add Spectrum Overlays or drag-and-drop files or directories directly into the Legend panel. - Choose whether to Add Files or Add Folder - 3.
 Locate the files or single folder containing the spectra that you would like to overlay. - 4.
 Select whether to color all overlays as a default grey color, or whether to automatically assign different colors to each overlay using the radio buttons. - 5.
 Click OK.